Early Career Microbiologists' Forum

 The Executive Committee represents the Forum at Committee and Council level.
 They are expected to listen to the needs of the general membership of the Forum and feed this information into their respective committees.
 The roles on the Executive Committee are as follows:

 The Chair: works with Council and the Professional Development Committee and is a full member of both.
 As a member of Council, this member of the Executive Committee is a trustee of the Society.
+From January 2019, a separate role of Professional Development Representative will work with the Professional Development Committee, and the Chair will focus on representing the Forum on Council.

 The Finance Representative: works with the Finance and Operations Committee, which oversees the conduct of the Society's finances at strategic and policy levels by monitoring and authorising all aspects of the Society's finances.